sassoftware/viya4-monitoring-kubernetes/logging/README.md

 ```

 The message provides the URL address for the Kibana application.
 To validate
-that the deployment was successful and confirm all of the logging components
+that the deployment was successful and confirm that all of the logging components
 are working, access Kibana and review the log messages that are collected.

 __Note:__ The displayed URL for Kibana might not be correct if you defined